 DFI is an early-stage Cambridge Cluster startup founded in 2019 to produce body-adaptive intelligent clothing with embedded AI controls.
 We build clothing that always fits and that renders the modern smartphone obsolete by integrating all its functions and controls directly into our clothing, completing the true natural evolution of wearables.
-After moving from PCs to laptops, then smartphones, tablets, and finally wearables, the next dominant platform is ours - true integration of an UI into what we already wear.
+After moving from PCs to laptops, then smartphones, tablets, and finally wearables, the next dominant platform is ours - turning our own bodies into the most intuitive UI.

 For individuals, DFI builds the Exoshirt Mark I, a body-adaptive futuristic shirt that allows you to control any and all devices, place phone calls, listen to music, control virtual assistants and other AIs.